tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

 Try smaller column/variable names too.

 At this point, you have probably figured out a solution to your problem already, 90% of the time.
-The other 10% you should post an issue
+The other 10% of the time, you should post an
+issue:

-- on your github repo if you are not sure if it is your problem, or the problem with somebody else's code.
+- on your github repo, if you are not sure if it is your problem, or the problem with somebody else's code.
 - on another github repo, if you are pretty sure that somebody else's code is responsible for the issue.